 Time Requirement: If you enroll in this course, it is assumed you are able to meet the time requirements.
 No considerations for other courses, employment, and additional commitments will be made.
-For each hour in class, the candidate will be expected to commit at least three hours outside of class Student Interaction Policy: Relates to Sam Houston State University Academic Policy Statement 100728
+For each hour in class, the candidate will be expected to commit at least three hours outside of class.